vintasoftware/django-react-boilerplate/README.md

   `cp .env.example .env`
 - Create the migrations for `users` app (do this, then remove this line from the README):
   `python manage.py makemigrations`
-- If you get an "there's no module named django" error, install it through `pip install django<2` and try the step above again.
+- If you get an "there's no module named Django" error, install it through `pip install django<2` and try the step above again.
 - Run the migrations:
   `python manage.py migrate`